BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/data exchange/xrechnung/added_documents.md

 ![](/images/connectornav/data_exchange/begl_dok3.png)

-This checkmark must be set in order for the Connector to consider attached documents during XInvoice generation.
+This checkmark must be set in order for the Connector to consider attached documents during XRechnung generation.

 Now navigate to the **Sales Invoice Selection** page from the **Connector 365 Templates**, select an invoice for which you want to store an attachment, and click **Edit**.
 The invoice will open.
 Now click **Links**.
 This button can be found in the top menu under the **Start** tab.